 The intestinal nematode (roundworm) Enterobius vermicularis.

 Incubation period is usually 1–2 months, but successive reinfections may be needed before symptoms appear.
-The most common symptom is perianal itching, which can disturb sleep.
+The most common symptom is an itchy anal region, which can disturb sleep.
 Adult worms can migrate from the anal area to other sites, including the vulva, vagina, and urethra.
-Secondary bacterial infection of scratched skin can also occur.
+Secondary bacterial infection can occur from skin irritation.

 American Academy of Pediatrics.
 Pinworm infection (Enterobius vermicularis).
 In: Pickering LK, editor.
 Red Book: 2012 Report of the Committee on Infectious Diseases.
 29th ed.
 Elk Grove Village, IL: American Academy of Pediatrics; 2012. p.
 566–7.

 American Public Health Association.
 Enterobiasis.
 In: Heyman DL, editor.
 Control of Communicable Diseases Manual.
 19th ed.
 Washington, DC: American Public Health Association; 2008. p.
 223–5.

 Kucik CJ, Martin GL, Sortor BV.
 Common intestinal parasites.
 Am Fam Physician.
 2004 Mar 1;69(5):1161–8.